WentaoWu2001/WentaoWu2001.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Second-year Bioengineering master's student from [School of Engineering and Applied Science](https://www.seas.upenn.edu/), [University of Pennsylvania](https://www.upenn.edu/).
-My research interests include neuroimage (MRI) analysis, machine learning, brain connectivity and network, neurologic and psychiatric disorders.
+I'm a first-year Bioengineering PhD student from [School of Engineering and Applied Science](https://www.seas.upenn.edu/), [University of Pennsylvania](https://www.upenn.edu/).
+My research interests include studying typical/atypical early brain development using multimodal MRI, and the acquisition and analysis of ASL perfusion MRI.

-Currently, I am very fortunate to be mentored by [Dr. Hao Huang](https://www.med.upenn.edu/apps/faculty/index.php/g275/p8837947) and [Dr. Minhui Ouyang](https://www.med.upenn.edu/apps/faculty/index.php/g275/p8844108) of [Laboratory for Neural MRI and Brain Connectivity @ CHOP and Penn](https://www.med.upenn.edu/huanglab/).
+Currently, I am very fortunate to be mentored by [Dr. Hao Huang](https://www.med.upenn.edu/apps/faculty/index.php/g275/p8837947) and [Dr. Minhui Ouyang](https://www.med.upenn.edu/apps/faculty/index.php/g275/p8844108) of [Laboratory for Intelligent Neuroimaging and Brain Connectivity (LINBC) @ CHOP and Penn](https://www.med.upenn.edu/huanglab/).

 Please see the web page "CV" for more information about me.